Mark5900/Capa.PowerShell.Module/Documentation/Working with Git when creating or updating a package.md

 ## Other useful things too look into

 We will recommend that you use branches when working on a package and use code reviews when merging the changes to the main branch.
-This will make it easier to track changes and to make sure that the changes are tested before they are merged to the main branch.
+This will make it easier to track changes and encourage to have another person to test the package before it is merged to the main branch in GitHub and promoting the package to production in CapaInstaller.
-And encourage you to have a second pair of eyes look at the changes before they are merged to the main branch, and you promote the package to production.